tigran1999/articles/README.md

-# articles
-Article
+# Article API

-              Requirements
+# Requirements:
 For building and running the application you need:

-  JDK 17
+  JDK 17,Maven 3,PostgreSQL
-  Maven 3
-  PostgreSQL

-                                Authorization
+# Authorization
-For authorization use "admin" for password and "admin" for login
+For authorization use "admin" for username and "admin" for password